raemadeline/css-for-engineers/articles/6_important.md

 The `<div>` is going to be blue.
 Even though you told it to be green.

-This `!important` keyword is extremely powerful... <!-- finish this sentence! -->
+This `!important` keyword is extremely powerful, but with great power comes great responsibility.

 ## In what order do styles get applied in CSS?